IRISofDEFI/rug-me-daddy-vibes/README.md

 - shadcn-ui
 - Tailwind CSS

-## I am not affiliated with this orojecvt just did the website design.
+## I am not affiliated with this projecvt just did the website design.